pusher/cli/README.md

-# Here be dragons!
-Alpha-quality software!
-It may eat your dog!

 # Pusher CLI [(pusher.com)](https://pusher.com)

 This is a tool that allows developers access to their Pusher accounts via a command line interface.

+This is an alpha release.
+We recommend using it for non-production apps.
+It may eat your laundry!
+We'd appreciate your feedback.

 ## Usage